-- Decision-making by the Company's management is based on the correct, sufficient and reliable information - the Company's operations are in line with the Company's corporate principles and its Code of Conduct

-- the Company's operations are in accordance with the law, with official regulations, and with the decisions of the Company's bodies - resources are used efficiently, while safeguarding assets.
+- Decision-making by the company's management is based on the correct, sufficient and reliable information - the company's operations are in line with the company's corporate principles and its Code of Conduct - the company's operations are in accordance with the law, with official regulations, and with the decisions of the company's bodies - resources are used efficiently, and assets are protected.

-Internal control is not its own separate operational entity but part of the daily management of the Company, and an integral part of the overall business operations.
-Internal control covers Ponsse Group as a whole and all its levels, and so is part of almost all of the Company's processes.
-Although financial control is at the core of internal control, internal control is, at its simplest, a question of suitable and balanced distribution of tasks.
-Each employee contributes through their own diligent work to the achievement of the Company's goals, and hence to meeting the ultimate objective of internal control.
+Internal control is not its own separate operational entity but part of the daily management of the company, and an integral part of the overall business operations.
+Internal control covers Ponsse Group as a whole and all its levels, and is thus part of all the company's processes.
+Although financial control is at the core of internal control, at its simplest, internal control is a question of suitable and balanced distribution of tasks.
+Each employee contributes through their own diligent work to the achievement of the company's goals, and hence to meeting the ultimate objective of internal control.